First Free Session

 Please contact me by phone or email email contact form to arrange a first free appointment.

 After the First Session

-In order to build a therapeutic relationship it is usual to meet once a week for an hour as a minimum.
+In order to build a therapeutic relationship it is usual to meet once a week for 50 minutes to an hour as a minimum.

 The number of sessions someone has will very much depend on their needs and circumstances.
 If the need is for support through a crisis and focused on your present situation, therapy may only last a few weeks.
 If the focus of therapy is on longer term issues ,more sessions are likely to be needed perhaps over several months or longer.

-Having periodic reviews gives us a chance to take an overview of how therapy is going, whether the focus is useful or whether there needs to be a change.
+In the case of longer term therapy we will review together every few months to take stock of how therapy is going, whether the focus is useful or whether there needs to be a change